(Keywords: rotator cuff syndrome, chiropractic help, shoulder pain, frozen shoulder)

 But it was a learning curve for me.
 I developed new exercises for my shoulder, that I could then share with patients.
 I realised, perhaps for the first time, that a rehab exercise must REACH the painful activity, but not cause searing pain.

-Fortunately a couple of treatments of my neck after my colleague returned, and my own home-grown exercises, the pain soon passed over.
-It's now three months since I had any pain, but I'm still doing the exercises every morning ... my work is dependent on a strong shoulder.
+Fortunately, after a couple of treatments of my neck when my colleague returned, together with my own home grown exercises, the pain soon passed over.
+It's now three months since I had any discomfort, but I'm still doing the exercises every morning; a chiropractor's work is dependent on a strong shoulder.

 CHIROPRACTIC HELP Questions